jeremy0x/jeremy0x/README.md

 - 🚀 I'm proficient in using HTML, CSS and JavaScript.

-- 🔭 I'm also comfortable with using the React, NodeJMERN Stack for Develpment.
+- 🔭 I'm also comfortable with using the React, NodeJS and the MERN Stack for Develpment.

 - 🧠 I'm currently learning Django.